Amazing Student Research!

 Stokes Lab research students Alicia Peters and Mila Fisher investigated the effects of e-cigarette vapor exposure on lung function and lung tissue health.
 Studies include both adult and adolescent rats and acute (1-day) and chronic (2-week) vape exposure.

-poster on the effects of ONE vape session!
+Check out Mila's poster on the effects of ONE vape session!

 Mila Fisher is also assessing the role of hormones in ventilation in female rats.
 This is a collaborative study with students in Dr. Fay Guarraci's lab.